Eczbek/xieite/docs/algorithms/sameRelativeOrder.md

 - `end1` - An `Iterator1` copy which points to the end of the same iterable
 - `begin2` - An `Iterator2` copy which points to the beginning of another iterable
 - `end2` - An `Iterator2` copy which points to the end of the second iterable
-- `comparator` - A `Callback` right-value reference, default-constructed by default
+- `comparator` - A `Callback` constant reference, default-constructed by default
 ### Return value
 - A `bool`, whether or not the iterables have the same relative sequence of values